 - Always take your computer as carry-on luggage. - If possible, have your computer manually inspected at security checks.
-Although the computer can pass safely through security X-ray machines, you should never expose it to a metal detector. - If carried separately, avoid exposing floppy disks to hand-held metal detectors.
+Although the computer can pass safely through security X-ray machines, you should never expose it to a metal detector.

 Traveling internationally with your computer